-Seeding pasture with tannin rich forage such as sainfoil, birdsfoot trefoil, yarrow, chamomile, wild marjoram.
+Seeding pasture with tannin-rich forage such as sainfoin, birdsfoot trefoil, yarrow, chamomile, wild marjoram.
 Don’t grub out old hedges full of natural dewormers such as bramble tips, rose hips, crab apples and elder shoots.
 Horses will instinctively pick out the shoots.

-Herbal products can be useful if your horse will not accept the syringe three on delivery straight into the mouth that is required with some products.
-They can also be good if your horse has a sensitive digestion.
+Herbal products can be useful if your horse will not accept the syringe based delivery straight into the mouth, required by a number of chemical products.
+They can also be good if your horse has sensitive digestion.

-Vary the type of wormer used, alternating chemical wormers (that you have proven effective after monitoring worm counts) with herbal parasite repellent products .Use anthelmintics proven effective when followed by a faecal egg count (FEC) 10 to 14 days after the last dose.
+Vary the type of wormer used, alternating chemical wormers (that you have proven effective after monitoring worm counts) with herbal parasite repellent products such as Verm-x.

 Natural Worming Product – Verm-X

 - It works over a 21 days cycle, rather than an immediate purge, as with chemical products.
-This is more gently on the horses stomach
+This is more gentle on the horse’s stomach

-- Can be mixed in to food and water, so administering this has minimal impact – especially if you have a stressy horse
+- Can be mixed into food and water, so administering this has a minimal impact – especially if you have a stressy horse

 Interestingly, the company reports no instances of resistance to Verm-X.